 What Date Was 2 Weeks Ago?

-2 weeks ago from today, Wednesday, May 13, 2026, was Wednesday, April 29, 2026.
+2 weeks ago from today, Wednesday, July 8, 2026, was Wednesday, June 24, 2026.
 That covers exactly 14 days, of which 10 were weekdays (Monday–Friday) and 4 were weekend days.
-Both today and the target date fall in spring, so this calculation stays within the same astronomical season.
+Both today and the target date fall in summer, so this calculation stays within the same astronomical season.

 Two weeks back from today is the standard lookback window for bi-weekly payroll reconciliation, most agile sprint retrospectives, and the typical "two-week review" cycle in many workplaces.
 Fourteen days back also covers most COVID-19 quarantine periods (still relevant for many international travel rules) and the standard interval for many short-term medical follow-ups.